bahorn/skp/README.md

 If you:
 * need a rootfs, run `just get-rootfs` to download one from OpenWRT.
-* want to run this under uefi GRUB, run `just get-grub` to setup Ubuntu's GRUB (Note that the grub version you install limits which kernels you can boot!)
+* want to run this under uefi GRUB, run `just get-grub-uefi` to setup Ubuntu's UEFI GRUB (Note that the grub version you install limits which kernels you can boot!)

 A build cache is in `intermediate/SHASUM_OF_KERNEL` which stores a copy of the kernels kallsyms and internal ELF.